French Fries Facts: Where Did French Fries Originate?

 And then came the French fries.
 You’d think they were from France, but legend says that’s not the case.
-According to Jo Gerard, a Belgian journalist, French fries are from his home town, as he has a family manuscript dating back to 1781 that tells of deep frying potatoes prior to 1680.
-But Jo’s not huge on showing anyone the manuscript, so it’s understandable that the world’s a little skeptical.
+According to Jo Gerard, a Belgian journalist, French fries are from his hometown, as he has a family manuscript dating back to 1781 that tells of deep-frying potatoes before 1680.
+But Jo’s not huge on showing anyone the manuscript, so, understandably, the world’s a little skeptical.
 If Jo’s story turned out to be untrue, fries didn’t arrive until 1735.
 But regardless of the manuscript’s authenticity, Belgians still consume more French fries per capita than any other country.

-Nowadays, French fries are popularized around the globe, so it’s only natural that people dress them up in a variety of different ways.
-In the US, they’re most commonly eaten salted with ketchup, but other countries have their own techniques for enjoying the potato delight.
+Nowadays, French fries are popular around the globe, so it’s only natural that people dress them up in a variety of different ways.
+They’re most commonly eaten salted with ketchup in the US, but other countries have their techniques for enjoying these delicious potato sticks.

-Albania: French fries are known as patatis and are generally served luke warm with grease.
+French fries are known as patatis and are generally served lukewarm with grease.

-Bulgaria: So long dipping sauce.
-Bulgarian’s choose to deck their fries out with spices and sirene – a brine cheese similar to feta.
+So long dipping sauce.
+Bulgarians choose to deck their fries out with spices and sirene – a brined cheese similar to feta.

-Denmark and France: Generally, a condiment called remoulade is served with fries in these countries.
-It’s a mayonnaise based sauce similar to tartar that’s often flavored with curry, pickles, piccalilli, horseradish, or paprika.
+Generally, a condiment called remoulade is served with fries in these countries.
+It’s a mayonnaise-based sauce similar to tartar that’s flavored with curry, pickles, piccalilli, horseradish, or paprika.
+Or a similar recipe.

 Germans often dip their Pommes Frites in a mixture of ketchup and mayonnaise.

 French fries on this island nation are enjoyed similarly to those in the US, with the exception of seaweed seasoning, which is often sprinkled on top.

 Mexicans enjoy their fries with hot sauce and lemon juice.

 The land where French fries are called “slap chips” and known for being soggy and drenched in oil.